Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Error.rst

 Error Category Predicates
 -------------------------
-These helpers classify an :c:enum:`ErrorCode` into the range-based taxonomy (-1xx argument, -2xx memory, …).
+These helpers classify an :c:enum:`error_code_t` into the range-based taxonomy (-1xx argument, -2xx memory, …).
 Each function returns ``true`` iff the code belongs to that category.